3 - Hook points

 Container field filters

 For container field filters, we use the containerSelector field of tracing policies to select the containers that the policy is applied to.
-At the moment, the only supported field is name.
+At the moment, the only supported fields are name and repo which refers to the container repository.

 Demo